If you have had a BC driver’s licence for at least 2 years:

 Yes!
 Modo has roaming agreements with carsharing organizations (CSO) around the world.
 That means that you can carshare in other cities easily using your Modo membership.
 When you want to roam with another CSO, Modo will contact that CSO to let them know you are a Modo member in good standing: meaning, you meet our driving standards and generally pay your bills on time.
 Find a list of Roaming Partners in cities across Canada, the U.S. and beyond.

 In order to roam, you need to be a Modo member in good standing.
-There may be other criteria such as your age (you must be 23 years of age to roam in Toronto) but the basic criteria to be a member in good standing are:
+There may be other criteria such as your age, but the basic criteria to be a member in good standing are:

-To become a shareholding Business Member-Owner of the co-op, we require a $500 share purchase (refundable); for non-shareholding membership, we require a $250 security deposit (also refundable).
+To become a Business Member, we require a $250 security deposit (refundable); for those wanting become a shareholding Business Member of the co-op , we require a $500 share purchase (also refundable).
 Both options allow for an unlimited number of drivers on your Business Member account.
 Then, you’ll just need to pay a $10 registration fee for each driver on the account.

 Purchasing a share grants your organization membership to the co-op.
 This means a designated delegate will receive one vote on behalf of your organization at Modo’s Annual General Meeting.